VIC.GOV.AU | Policy and Advisory Library

 • contact details for the student's parent.

-If it has been difficult to engage with the parent of a student, a School Attendance Improvement Plan or a Return to School Plan can be developed directly with the student.
-Any support services the student may be accessing or may have been referred to (such as a youth worker or Koorrie Engagement Support Officer) should be consulted and the plan should outline key responsibilities and parties to be involved.
+If it has been difficult to engage with the parent of a student, an Attendance Support Plan can be developed directly with the student.
+Any support services the student may be accessing or may have been referred to (such as a youth worker or Koorie Engagement Support Officer) can be consulted and the plan must outline key responsibilities and parties to be involved.

 Individual education plan

 An Individual Education Plan articulates a student's educational, social and behavioural needs and how the school and other support services will address these.
-The IEP should:
+The IEP can:

 • articulate the student's learning style, interests, goals and support needs